-65. A student must obtain a weighted average of 64 % in each academic year and, subject to section 67, obtain a grade of 50% or better in all courses in order to continue in their studies or to graduate.
-In addition, the student must have attained a grade of 60 % or better in each of the following program requirements in order to be considered to have met those requirements:

-- a) Legal Research and Writing; - b) the minor writing requirement and the major writing requirement (which can alternatively be satisfied by two major writing requirements), at least one of which must be completed in the academic year immediately succeeding the academic year in which a student has completed the 30 First Year credit units; and - c) the seminar requirement ,which may be completed in any academic year after a student has completed the 30 First Year credit units.

-66. Whenever a program requirement must be completed in a student's second year, the Associate Dean Academic may allow the student to complete the requirement in the student's third year, but may not waive the requirement.

-67. Where a student, before or after supplemental work has been completed, has received one grade of less than 50 % and otherwise meets the applicable standard for continuation of their studies or for graduation, the Board of Examiners at its discretion, having regard to the student's overall academic performance, the year of study and other relevant matters, may:
+- 65. A student must obtain a weighted average of 64 % annually to be promoted and cumulatively to graduate and, subject to section 67, obtain a grade of 50% or better in all courses in order to continue in their studies or to graduate.
+In addition, the student must have attained a grade of 60 % or better in each of the following program requirements in order to be considered to have met those requirements: - a) Legal Research and Writing; - b) the minor writing requirement and the major writing requirement (which can alternatively be satisfied by two major writing requirements), at least one of which must be completed in the academic year immediately succeeding the academic year in which a student has completed the 30 First Year credit units; and - c) the seminar requirement ,which may be completed in any academic year after a student has completed the 30 First Year credit units. - 65.1 Great Distinction will be awarded to students graduating with a cumulative grade point average in the top 5% of the graduating class.
+Distinction will be awarded to students graduating with a cumulative grade point average in the next 25% of the graduating class. - 66.
+Whenever a program requirement must be completed in a student's second year, the Associate Dean Academic may allow the student to complete the requirement in the student's third year, but may not waive the requirement. - 67.
+Where a student, before or after supplemental work has been completed, has received one grade of less than 50 % and otherwise meets the applicable standard for continuation of their studies or for graduation, the Board of Examiners at its discretion, having regard to the student's overall academic performance, the year of study and other relevant matters, may: